yz778/hyprfloat/README.md

     sh -c "$(curl -fsSL https://raw.githubusercontent.com/yz778/hyprfloat/main/install.sh)"
     ```

-3. Customize the configuration file.
-See the [default example](config/hyprfloat.conf.lua) for details on what each setting does:
+3. (Optional) Install the default configuration file.
+You can customize it after installation.
     ```sh
-    ~/.config/hypr/hyprfloat.conf.lua
+    hyprfloat install-config
     ```
+    The configuration will be placed at `~/.config/hyprfloat/config.lua`.

 4. Add [keybindings](#bindings) to your ` ~/.config/hypr/hyprland.conf`